-Studies show that every year each person in the United Kingdom discards 3.1kg of textile waste, ending in landfills.
+Every very year, each person in the United Kingdom discards 3.1kg of textile waste, with 1.7kg ending in landfills.
 It’s time to make a difference

-The fashion industry is responsible for around 8.1% of global greenhouse emissions and 20% of global water waste.
-Then there's microplastic pollution in the world’s oceans, of which 35% is caused by the fashion industry, which uses plenty of synthetic fabrics such as nylon, polyester, and acrylic.
+The fashion industry is responsible for around 8 to 10% of global greenhouse emissions and 20% of global water waste.
+Then there's microplastic pollution in the world’s oceans, of which 35% is caused by the fashion industry, which uses many synthetic fabrics including nylon, polyester, and acrylic.

 This is why maake has taken action, and we ask you to do the same.
-The vast UK textile industry has an incredible environmental impact, and we need to start acting now.
+The vast UK textile industry is the fourth largest producer of textile waste if combined with Europe, which is an devastating environmental impact.
+We need to start acting now.

 Save on Waste: Make our Textile Industry Sustainable

-Currently, the UK textile industry is not seen in a favourable light.
-During textile production, factories consume plenty of water, energy, and fossil fuels.
+As you can see from these latest statistics, the UK textile industry is currently considered in a negative light regarding sustainability.
+During textile production, factories consume lots of water, energy, and fossil fuels.
 This isn’t sustainable.

-Sadly, manufacturing processes for the clothing industry and fabrics are associated with toxic chemicals, waste and pollution.
-There’s also plenty of talk about employees’ despicable working conditions.
+Sadly, manufacturing processes for the clothing industry and fabrics are also associated with toxic chemicals, waste and pollution.
+There’s also lots of discussion about employees’ despicable working conditions, which may not be as bad as in Asia, India and other locations, but still needs a lot of work done.

-So it’s time to find new business models, to think about sustainability and chemical recycling as well as textile waste recycling and collection.
+So it’s time to discover new business models, to consider sustainability and chemical recycling as well as textile waste recycling and collection.

 We Need to Manufacture Sustainable Clothing & Textiles

-Introducing new, more sustainable textiles to the clothing market can make a real difference to clothes’ overall environmental impact.
+Introducing new, more sustainable textiles to the clothing and fabric industries can make a real difference to garments’ overall environmental impact.

 Solving the Textile Waste Problem

-Along with other businesses in the textiles and clothing industries, we believe in sustainability and working towards saving the environment wherever possible.
-We use sustainable methods to save on textile waste and recycling.
+Along with other businesses in the textiles and clothing industries, we believe in sustainability and saving the environment wherever possible.
+At maake, we use sustainable methods to save on textile waste and recycling.

 Here’s an idea of what we do as a sustainable printer and manufacturer: